Online Press Kit

 How can I see your research?

-More than 10,000 RAND reports and commentary are available for free at www.rand.org and you are welcome to cite this research in news articles.
+RAND reports are available for free at rand.org and you are welcome to cite this research in news articles.
 You can search by title, author, research category, or document number.
 We also provide free hard copies to journalists.
-Just write us at email@example.com.
-We would also encourage you to set up an account at www.RAND.org, follow us on Facebook and Twitter, and subscribe to our various RSS feeds.
+Just write us at firstname.lastname@example.org.
+We would also encourage you to set up an account at rand.org, follow us on Twitter, Facebook, LinkedIn, and Instagram, and subscribe to our various RSS feeds.

 How can I speak with your researchers?

 We have dedicated studios at the Santa Monica, Pittsburgh, and Washington/Arlington VA offices, and accommodate camera crews at our other offices as well.
 Our researchers also often travel to nearby TV studios and, occasionally, can conduct interviews via Skype.

 We have ISDN facilities at the Santa Monica and Washington/Arlington, VA offices.

 What about photos?